The immune defence as a battlefield

 The metaphorical beasts may illustrate the perils threatening our body.
 Viruses like herpes invade it, comparable to our dragons.
 Aspergillus is a mould that may, for example, cause fungi to grow in the lungs, if a person’s immune system is weak.
 This fungus then clings to the mucosa like a manticor to a castle wall.
 Bacteria intrude like huge and powerful gryphons.
 And parasites try to nest in an organ – for instance tapeworms – akin to our double-headed serpent.

-Sometimes a member of the garrison itself turns vicious, this would be the equivalent of a mutated cell, that may result in cancer if not eliminated early.
-Or it might even defect to the enemy and cause havoc from the inside of an immune cell that becomes autoreactive, leading to an autoimmune disease.
+Sometimes a member of the garrison itself turns vicious, this would be the equivalent of a mutated malignant cell, that may result in cancer if not eliminated early.
+Or it might even defect to the enemy and cause havoc from the inside, ie an immune cell that becomes autoreactive attacking structures of its own castle, leading to an autoimmune disease.

 Thus, there are a lot of dangers our garrison might have to deal with.
 Let us contemplate them and the processes involved.

 Every castle is exposed to the elements, too.
 Rain and storms induce cracks.
 Water may soak in and rot the foundations.
 A fire might destroy buildings.
-In these occurrences the garrison’s strength might be fully taken up by the endeavour to repair ongoing damage and protect the castle from complete ruin.
-In the immune system this is what happens when we speak of irritation or toxicity.
+In these occurrences the ramparts are weakened and the garrison’s strength might be fully taken up by the endeavour to repair ongoing damage and protect the castle from complete ruin.
+In the body, this corresponds to incidents of irritation or toxicity.

 Let us assume a noxious microbe tries to settle on the skin or mucosa.
 Defensins and complement first try to eliminate them – the pitch and rocks thrown from the ramparts on a scaling enemy.